Right Brain/Left Brain

 Too many, Richard’s right and left brain may seem in conflict with each other.
 It’s possible that some people fit into one or the other, just not both.
 Do his sides battle with each other occasionally?
 Certainly, it’s a constant battle.
-Together, they complement each the other.
+Together, they complement each other.

-He resumed sketching, drawing and painting at the turn of the 21st century.
+He resumed sketching, drawing, and painting at the turn of the 21st century.
 He favors the female nude and has produced many compositions in graphite, charcoal, oil paint, and watercolors.
-He’s created quite a gallery of works which he exhibits on his online gallery which you can find at maggicalExpressions.
-He also writes stories which tickle his interest.
+He’s created quite a gallery of works that he exhibits on his online gallery, which you can find at maggicalExpressions.
+He also writes stories that tickle his interest.

 Every day, scenes and images flood his mind, streaming as if watching an online video.
 Most times, they exist for mere milliseconds.
 Other times, one will capture his interest, and he’ll spend several valuable seconds considering the mental image.
 A rare few will capture his interest long enough to become obsessed with it.
 But they do and he thrives on their existence.

 His choice of career fit his left brain.
 He’s always been interested in analytics, science, reason, preferring to control a situation rather than submit.
-One of the careers he had considered was as a marine biologist.
+One career he had considered was a marine biologist.
 He’s practical, envisioning the progression of events.
-When doing various errands, he prefers to plan an efficient route minimizing wasteful energy.
+When doing various errands, he prefers to plan an efficient route that minimizes wasteful energy.